-Jenny Lion works with film and video in cinematic, participatory, and gallery installation contexts.
-Originally trained as a dancer, her moving-image work has screened at the Whitney Biennial, Rotterdam Film Festival, and the Banff Center, among others.
-She has received funding from the Jerome Foundation and Canada Council for the Arts, was a Bush Foundation Artist Fellow, and a resident at the Center for Land Use Interpretation.
+Jenny Lion works with film and video in cinematic, participatory, and gallery contexts.
+Originally trained as a dancer, her moving-image work has screened at the Whitney Biennial and Rotterdam Film Festival, among others.
+She has received funding from the Jerome and Bush Foundations, and Canada Council for the Arts.
 She frequently collaborates, in groups and with individuals, and often over long periods of time.
-In 2014 she and teen artists experiencing homelessness re-enacted Wendy Clarke’s historic participatory video project The Love Tapes, and she has been working with northern Nevada residents documenting military, settler, and Indigenous cultural sites in Churchill County since 2005.
-Her curatorial projects have focused on constructions of race in early performance video, avant-garde film, expanded documentary practices, and Canadian artists’ video, and have screened at venues such as the De Balie in Amsterdam, Taichung Arts District in Taipei, and the National Gallery of Canada.
-She was guest curator of film at the Walker Art Center in Minneapolis, curating the 47-artist retrospective touring series “Magnetic North: Canadian Experimental Video” and edited a book on the same subject for the University of Minnesota Press.
-She teaches at Macalester College.
-She received a BA from Hampshire College and an MFA from University of California, San Diego.
+In 2014 she and teen artists re-enacted Wendy Clarke’s historic participatory video project The Love Tapes, and Jenny has been working with northern Nevada residents documenting military, industrial, indigenous, and settler cultural sites since 2005.
+Her curatorial projects have screened at venues such as The National Gallery of Canada and De Balie in Amsterdam.
+She was guest curator of film at the Walker Art Center in Minneapolis, and edited a book on Canadian artists’ video for the University of Minnesota Press.
+She teaches video art at Macalester College.

 Photo: Steven Matheson